JiaWeiPls/Foodology/README.md

 ### Action

-CLone the repository and build and run the app.
+Clone the repository and build and run the app, either by running it in the virtual device or through downloading and running the APK file on a local device.

 ## Built with